 This year Geaux BIG will take place on Saturday, March 23, 2019.
 Volunteers should arrive at the job site around 9 a.m. and should be able to complete all tasks before 12 p.m.
 If volunteers are unable to complete requested tasks within the four hour window, they will not be able to return at another time to do so.

 If there is light rain, the event will still happen on Saturday, March 23.
 For severe weather, the rain date is Saturday, March 30.

 Does someone have to be there the entire time?

 Yes, the job site owner, or a representative, needs to be at the job site at all time while volunteers are present.

 Do I need to provide food or water to volunteers?

 No, we will ensure that volunteers have water and we will provide lunch for all volunteers once they return to campus at 12pm.
 However, you are free to provide refreshment to volunteers but you are not required to do so.

 It depends on the amount and type of work that is requested by the job site.
 In previous years, we have sent as few as 4 volunteers to a site while we have sent as many as 100 to others.

 Who volunteers for Geaux BIG Baton Rouge?

-Volunteers are generally untrained LSU students, staff and faculty.
-Most do not carry with them a background in construction, landscaping and/or other skilled trades.
+Volunteers are generally LSU students, staff and faculty.
+Most do not have a background in construction, landscaping and/or other skilled trades.